-People are likely to blame another person for their misfortune if they conclude that they were harmed through the unjustifiable, inexcussible, and intentional acto of that person (Shawr, 1985).
+People are likely to blame another person for their misfortune if they conclude that they were harmed through the unjustifiable, inexcusable, and intentional acts of that person (Shaver, 1985).
 However, people have to make decisions about whether the other person acted in an intentional and unjustifiable way (Hall & Marteau, 2003).
 Some people blame others for almost all negative outcomes regardless.
 Why is this?
-Pethape people who blame others are not in control of their own emotions.
+Perhaps people who blame others are not in control of their own emotions.
 This study examined the relationship between emotional intelligence and the tendency to blame others for ones misfortunes.

 Several studies have examined the relationship between other-blame and emotional outcomes.
 For example, Madden (1988) found that blaming ones husband for a miscarriage was associated with greater depression.
 Timko and Janoff-Bulman (1985) found that other-blame was associated with greater depression and worse mood and self-esteem in women who had undergone mastectomy.
-Taylor, LickIman, and Wood (1984) found that blaming others was related to greater psychological distress among women who had been treated for breast cancer.
-Additionally, a few studies have examined the relationship between other-blame and variables that are related to greater psychological intelligence.
+Taylor, Licktman, and Wood (1984) found that blaming others was related to greater psychological distress among women who had been treated for breast cancer.
+Additionally, a few studies have examined the relationship between other-blame and variables that are related to emotional and social intelligence.
 For example, Phillips (1968) found that blame is connected to social competence and perceptual development, suggesting immature social functioning when other-blame occurs.
 Additionally, blaming others is related to the inability to control one's anger (Kuppens & Mechelen 2007).
 These studies suggest that there may be a relationship between other-blame and Emotional Intelligence.

 Emotional intelligence is "The ability to monitor one's own and other's feelings, to discriminate among them, and to use this information to guide one's thinking and action" (Salovey & Mayer, 1990, p.
 189).
 Those who have higher levels of emotional intelligence tend to engage in more pro-social behaviors and have greater success at school and the workplace (Salovey & Grewel, 1990).
-The Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT; Mayer, Salovey, & Caruso, 2002a 2002b) is the most widely used measure of emotional intelligence skills.
+The Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT; Mayer, Salovey, & Caruso, 2002a, 2002b) is the most widely used measure of emotional intelligence skills.
 It measures four branches of Emotional Intelligence.
 The first branch, Perceiving Emotions, is defined as the ability to identify emotion in faces, voices, and in one-self.
 Perceiving emotions is a basic skill in emotional intelligence and it is a prerequisite for other emotional intelligence skills (Salovey & Grewel, 1990).
 The second branch, Using Emotions, is the ability to use emotions to support thought processes and problem solving.
 It is an essential skill that allows a person to identify certain emotions that would best guide a specific type of thinking (Mayer, Salovey, & Caruso, 2004).
-The third branch, Understanding Emotions, is a person's ability to comprehend emotion language and differentiate between similar emotions, such as sad and miserable (Salovey & Grewal, 2005).
-The last branch, Managing Emotions is the ability to control emotions in oneself and in others.
-For example, someone who is good at managing emotions in other people might be able to evoke a desired emotional response in others by describing an emotion (Salovey & Grewal, 2005).
-Together, these four branches of Emotional Intelligence represent the skills that allow a person to process emotional information to enhance thought processes and guide action.
+The third branch, Understanding Emotions, is a bality to comprehend emotion language and differentiate between similar emotions, such as sad and miserable (Salovey & Grewal, 2005).
+The last branch, Managing Emotions, is the ability to control emotions in oneself and in others.
+For example, someone who is good at managing emotional intelligence represent the skills that allow a person to process emotional information to enhance thought processes and guide action.
 We hypothesize that all four branches of Emotional Intelligence will be negatively related to the tendency to blame others for one's misfortunes.